Diploma in CBT - Cognitive Behavioural Therapy

-Working with CBT, Clinical Hypnotherapy & other modalities & with an optional CBT Diploma Exam these modules can be taken independently for professional & personal development
+Working with CBT, Clinical Hypnotherapy & other modalities & with an optional CBT Diploma Exam.
+These modules can be taken independently for professional & personal development & are open to therapists and health professionals with an appropriate background.

 For many years now, in the UK, CBT has been the therapy of choice for an increasing number of patients and clients consulting with medical and psychiatric physicians, and, most of all, General Practitioners (GPs).
 The influential “Depression Report” published in the UK in 2006 by the London School of Economics, recommended a radical shift in health policy, away from prescription medication and towards the provision of “short, effective, evidence based psychological therapies”, particularly CBT.
 These recommendations were strongly endorsed by the National Institute for Health and Clinical Excellence (NICE), the Mental Health Foundation, and many other organisations dedicated to improving mental health, including: Mind, Rethink, The Sainsbury Centre for Mental Health, Young Minds, etc.